These National Parks Are Totally Underrated – And Completely Free

 Virgin Islands National Park – Virgin Islands

 More than half the island of St. John is national parkland, protecting coral reefs, beaches and hills.
-The park is currently closed due to damage from recent hurricanes, but as soon as it opens again, visitors can expect swimming, snorkeling and hiking among the Caribbean flora and fauna.
+Visitors can expect swimming, snorkeling and hiking among the Caribbean flora and fauna.

 Ready to take advantage of these easy-entry parks?
 Consider donating a few bucks to put towards park upkeep.
 It’s an escalation of the old adage: Take nothing but pictures, leave nothing but footprints and a couple dollars to help keep parks open for other visitors.